 Market Cap to GDP: An Updated Look at the Buffett Valuation Indicator

-Moving Averages: February Month-End Update
+Moving Averages: April Month-End Update

-Valid until the market close on March 31, 2017
+Valid until the market close on May 31, 2017

 The S&P 500 closed April with a monthly marginal gain of 0.91% after a fractional loss of 0.04% in March.
 All three S&P 500 MAs are signaling "invested" and two of the five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI) and Vanguard FTSE All-World ex-US ETF (VEU) — are signaling "invested".

 Like a good attorney, we rarely ask a question for which we don’t have the answer.
 In the case of looking at sentiment in the economy and in the stock market, we like watching to get a feel for what our professional and individual investor clients are going through to see if it matches what we are hearing and seeing.